Frequently Asked Questions

 "How do you figure out how much to charge?"

 Good question!
 There are a couple factors:

-- Quality & Length of time: When you book me to play for your event, you are hiring a Master of Music.
-You are receiving not only consistent quality and playing endurance, but the ability to have your cherished song brought to life on the harp, adaptability to the circumstances, and, of course, all the skill of having played since 2002 at some of the best music schools in the nation.
+Quality & Length of time: When you book me to play for your event, you are hiring a Master of Music.
+You are receiving not only consistent quality and playing endurance, but the ability to have your cherished song brought to life on the harp, adaptability to the circumstances, and, of course, all the skill of having played for over 18 years and studying at some of the best music schools in the nation.

 My quotes account for all of this.
 I do my best to give you a fair and - above all - consistent price while being able to maintain the level of professional quality I offer.